 Essex has nurtured a long tradition of distinguished writers whose work has shaped literature as we know it today, from past giants such as the American poets Robert Lowell and Ted Berrigan, to contemporary writers such as mythographer and novelist Dame Marina Warner, and Booker Prize-winner Ben Okri.

-We are rated among the top 200 departments on the planet according to the QS World University Rankings (2017), and our students are some of the happiest in the country; we are consistently ranked among the top in the UK for student satisfaction.
+We are rated among the top 200 departments on the planet according to the QS World University Rankings (2018).

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.